 - Never wire funds (e.g. Western Union) - anyone who asks you to do so is a scammer.

 - Beware of fake cashier's checks & money orders - banks will hold you responsible.

-The Office of Career Services will not post individual home based job opportunities or private services (i.e. private babysitting, tutoring, home care, photography etc…).
-The Office of Career Services reserves the right to decline to post any employment opportunity.
+The Career Connections Center will not post individual home based job opportunities or private services (i.e. private babysitting, tutoring, home care, photography etc…).
+The Career Connections Center reserves the right to decline to post any employment opportunity.